Eleks: Services and industries

-The company partners with leading technology providers, including Amazon Web Services (AWS), where it is recognised as an RDS and CloudFront Service Delivery Partner, and Snowflake.
-ELEKS has also been consistently listed in the I AOP Global Outsourcing 100 ranking.
+ELEKS specializes in custom software development and IT consulting for enterprise clients.

 Contribution to Ukraine’s e-Excise modernisation initiative

 In October 2024, ELEKS was chosen through a competitive tender by Ukraine’s Digital Transformation Activity to implement the national e-Excise electronic stamp system.
 This project—developed in collaboration with the Ministry of Digital Transformation, Ministry of Finance, and State Tax Service—replaces paper excise stamps with traceable, DataMatrix-enabled digital stamps to boost transparency and streamline the regulation of alcohol and tobacco products through integration with the Diia mobile application.

 The company supports the Ukrainian armed forces by developing software and hardware for military drones.

-Certifications, awards and recognition

-ELEKS holds multiple industry-recognised certifications that reinforce its quality and security standards: